-To achieve Operational Excellence requires the successful implementation of an integrated Business Execution System that effectively and seamlessly integrates the following four building blocks:
+To achieve and build Operational Excellence requires the successful implementation of an integrated Business Execution System that effectively and seamlessly integrates the following 4 building blocks:

 Let's delve briefly into each of these components.

 Strategy or Policy Deployment is the process that aligns and links business strategy and execution.
 The (Hoshin) Strategy Deployment Process follows a 6 phase approach:

 There are many tools and frameworks assist in the Strategy Deployment process, such as Strategy Maps, Strategic Grids, and Hoshin X-Matrix.